xieyuheng/inner/persons/judea-pearl/the-book-of-why.md

 ## From Bayesian networks to causal diagrams

+Bayesian network can not tell the difference between seeing and doing, or indeed to distinguish a fork from a chain.
+In other words, both a chain and a fork would predict that observed changes in `A` are associated with changes in `C`, making no prediction about the effect of "wiggling" `A`.

+Now we come to the second, and perhaps more important, impact of Bayesian networks on causal inference.
+The relationships that were discovered between the graphical structure of the diagram and the data that it represents now permit us to emulate wiggling without physically doing so.

 # CHAPTER 4 Confounding and Deconfounding: Or, Slaying the Lurking Variable

+TODO At the same time, statisticians greatly underrate controlling in the sense

 # CHAPTER 5 The Smoke-Filled Debate: Clearing the Air